-22. Retirement plans - continued:
+20. Retirement plans - continued:

 The Society also offers a tax-deferred savings plan (hereinafter "Discretionary Plan") which qualifies as a voluntary contribution savings plan under Internal Revenue Code Section 403(b).
 The Discretionary Plan is also administered by TIAA - CREF.
 The Discretionary Plan covers all employees over age twenty-one (21) who normally work forty (40) hours per week, after two (2) years of continuous employment.
 The Discretionary Plan allows the Society to make discretionary contributions to all eligible employees as determined annually by the Board of Trustees.
-The Society made no contributions to the Discretionary Plan in 2022 and 2021.
-Total pension expense for both plans for the years ended December 31, 2022 and 2021 was \$56,648 and \$28,883, respectively.
+The Society made no contributions to the Discretionary Plan in 2023 and 2022.
+Total pension expense for both plans for the years ended December 31, 2023 and 2022 was \$59,103 and \$56,648, respectively.

-23. Contributed non-financial assets:
+21. Contributed non-financial assets:

 A substantial number of unpaid volunteers have made significant contributions of their time to develop the Society's programs; principally membership development, fundraising, and educational programs.
-The Society estimates that it received \$449,610 and \$328,032 in donated goods and services for the years ended December 31, 2022 and 2021, respectively, as summarized in the following table, which meet the criteria for recording in the financial statements and, accordingly, are included in revenue and expense in the Statements of Activities:
+The Society estimates that it received \$520,778 and \$449,610 in donated goods and services as summarized in the following table, which meet the criteria for recording in the financial statements for the years ended December 31, 2023 and 2022, respectively.
+Accordingly, these amounts are included in revenue and expense in the Statements of Activities:

-Description 2022 2021 Utilization in Programs/ Activities Donor Restrictions Valuation Process and inputs Non- professional services \$ 7,582 \$ 9,299 Museum operations - collections and exhibits No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
-Non- professional services 366,667 216,150 Museum operations - education and programs No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
-Non- professional services 50,368 61,217 Museum operations - library, scholarly, and digital initiatives No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
-Non- professional services 24,993 24,014 Museum operations - management, general, and fundraising No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
-Goods and services 17,352 \$ 328,032 Museum operations - fundraising No associated donor restrictions Valued at the estimated fair value of the goods and services contributed or the fundraising auction value received.
+Description 2023 2022 Utilization in Programs/ Activities Donor Restrictions Valuation Process and inputs Non- professional services \$ 2,523 \$ 7,582 Museum operations - collections and exhibitions No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
+Non- professional services 441,282 366,667 Museum operations - museum learning and public programs No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
+Non- professional services 64,920 50,368 Museum operations - library, scholarly, and digital engagement No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
+Non- professional services - 24,993 Museum operations - management, general, and fundraising No associated donor restrictions Valued at the estimated fair value of volunteer time using Massachusetts based current sector-wide average wage and benefit survey.
+Goods and services 12,053 \$ 520,778 Museum operations - fundraising No associated donor restrictions Valued at the estimated fair value of the goods and services contributed or the fundraising auction value received.

-23. Contributed non-financial assets - continued:
+21. Contributed non-financial assets - continued:

-In addition, the Society estimates it received an additional \$33,000 and \$30,000 of donated services for the years ended December 31, 2022 and 2021, respectively, that do not meet the criteria for recording and are, therefore, excluded from the accompanying financial statements.
+In addition, the Society estimates it received an additional \$33,990 and \$33,000 of donated services for the years ended December 31, 2023 and 2022, respectively, that do not meet the criteria for recording and are, therefore, excluded from the accompanying financial statements.

-24. Concentration of credit and economic risk:
+22. Concentration of credit and economic risk: